catppuccin/delta/README.md

 ## Usage

+> [!IMPORTANT]
+> The [catppuccin/bat](https://github.com/catppuccin/bat) theme is a prerequisite for this port.
+Make sure to install it first!

 Include the themes in your gitconfig file and set your desired flavor as delta's theme like so:

 ```gitconfig